google/docsy/content/en/about/_index.md

 Because Docsy helps you create and serve a well-organized, navigable technical documentation set, it frees you up to create and maintain great reliable, comprehensive content that your users can enjoy and trust.
 {{% /blocks/section %}}
+{{% blocks/section color="primary" %}}
+## What's next for Docsy?

+Docsy is an open source project and we love getting patches and contributions to make Docsy and its docs even better.
+We hope to continue to make improvements to the theme along with the Docsy community.

+Visit our [Issues](https://github.com/google/docsy/issues) to see what we're currently working on.
+If there's something you'd like to see in Docsy, please create an issue yourself - or assign yourself an issue if you'd like to fix or add something!
+See our [contribution guidelines](/docs/contribution-guidelines/) for more information.

+You can find out how to update your site to the latest version of Docsy in [Keeping the theme up to date](/docs/getting-started/#keeping-the-theme-up-to-date).
+{{% /blocks/section %}}